Jinghong: Kingdom of Chiang Hung (Sipsongpanna)

 During the Mongol Yuan Dynasty in China, the Tai kingdom of Sipsongpanna began a close and long-lasting relationship to Lanna, another historic Tai kingdom that lay south.
 In 1296, Lanna's capital Chiang Mai was founded by Mangrai, whose maternal grandfather was King Rung Kaen Chai (รุ่งแก่นชาย) of Jinghong (i.e.: Sipsongpanna).

 The kingdoms of Sipsongpanna and Lanna maintained ties through migration and intermarriage.

-In 1401, the Sipsongpanna Tai ruler Tau Se Da Xam (pinyin: Dao Xianda) attacked a smaller Tai area to the north unknown as Weiyuan equivalent to modern Jinggu).
+In 1401, the Sipsongpanna Tai ruler Tau Se Da Xam (pinyin: Dao Xianda) attacked a smaller Tai area to the north unknown as Weiyuan, equivalent to modern Jinggu.
 The Ming administration sought to retaliate but adopted a cautious response of diplomacy and Tau Se Da Xam withdrew his troops.
 About this period Sipsongpanna began to pay tribute to the Ming.

 In 1405 the Sipsongpanna Tai attacked Chiang Mai, in conjunction with Ming Chinese troops.

 In 1421 the Chinese attempted to cause a split in Sipsongpanna by backing multiple administrations during a period of civil strife, but their plan failed to succeed.

 1448 saw the defeat of Mong Mao, a Tai state in eastern Burma, by a combination of Chinese, Sipsongpanna and allied forces united under the Ming.

 In the 1450s another struggle for succession arose in Sipsongpanna, with one faction backed by Kengtung and one by Chiang Mai.
 Despite the Kengtung faction's victory, conflict started with that state shortly afterwards.

 The Burmese Toungoo state arose in the 1530s to crush Chiang Mai, and its influence also extended to Kengtung and Sipsongpanna, which like other Tai kingdoms soon began to pay tribute.

 Geography and climate

-Jinghong has a latitude range of 21°27'–22°36' N and a longitude range of 100°25'–101°31' E. It borders Pu'er City to the north, Mengla County to the east and Menghai County to the west, as well as Burma's Shan State to the south.
+Jinghong has a latitude range of 21°27'–22°36' N and a longitude range of 100°25'–101°31' E. It borders Simao District of Pu'er City to the north, Mengla County and Jiangcheng County to the east, and Menghai County to the west, as well as Burma's Shan State to the south.
 The city is limited to the south by Hengduan Mountains, and the Lancang River (Mekong) passes through Jinghong.
 Two bridges near the city span this river, which flows south-east towards Laos.

-Climatically, Jinghong contains elements of both a tropical wet and dry climate and a humid subtropical climate (Köppen Aw and Cwa, respectively).
+Climatically, Jinghong has a humid subtropical climate (Köppen Cwa) bordering on the tropical wet and dry climate (Köppen Aw).
 The city has a generally humid climate with strong monsoonal influences.
 Summer is long and there is virtually no "winter" as such; instead, there is a dry season (December thru April) and wet season (May thru October).
 Annual sunshine hours amount to between 1800 and 2300 and annual rainfall ranging from 1100 to 1700 mm.
-The coolest month is December, averaging 17.5 °C, while the warmest is June, at 26.6 °C; the annual mean is 22.9 °C. However, high temperatures reach their peak in April before the onset of the monsoon from the Indian Ocean.
+The coolest month are December and January, averaging 17.5 °C, while the warmest is June, at 26.6 °C; the annual mean is 22.9 °C. However, high temperatures reach their peak in April before the onset of the monsoon from the Indian Ocean.